gdiet/secret-sharing/README.md

 ## The Number To Character Mapping Table

-The numbers up 90 are the ASCII codes of the letters minus 32, the numbers 91 to 99 are mapped to special characters common in German.
+The numbers up 90 are the ASCII codes of the letters minus 32, the numbers 91 to 98 are mapped to special characters common in German.
+99 (no character) can be used to pad passwords with additional numbers to hide the original password length.
 If you need a different mapping, create your own, but remember to distribute it to all persons involved.

 | number | letter | comment |
 | --- | --- | --- |